zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 1. Save and close the `web.config` file.

-1. Open the `Definition.cs` file that is located in the `Controllers` folder.
-Add a new mapping in `ExtensionConfiguration` property.
+1. Open the `Definition.cs` file that is located in the `<dir>Controllers` folder, and add a new mapping in the `ExtensionConfiguration` property.

     ```csharp
         /// <summary>